ozeraser/ESPHome/iDigital Smart Home Plug/README.md

-# iDigital Smart hbome WIFI Power Plug with USB Port
+# iDigital Smart Home WIFI Power Plug with USB Port

 Yes what a great name :|, from here on I will call it the iDigital Smart Plug